kradalby/webpage/README.md

 # Untitled new webpage project

-Initial work moving off Pelican
+Initial work to move off Pelican